threeskimo/Remnant-2-Armor-Calculator/README.md

 * ![#c9c96b](https://placehold.co/10x10/c9c96b/c9c96b.png) **Heavy:** 51-75 – Slow Dodge.
 50% Stamina Cost Penalty.
 * ![#f24a45](https://placehold.co/10x10/f24a45/f24a45.png) **Ultra:** >=76 – FLOP.
 75% Stamina Cost Penalty.

-This calculator determines the highest armor you can possibly have at any given weight/threshold.
+This calculator determines the best armor pieces (head, body, legs, gloves) to use to recieve the highest armor value possible at a given weight.
 The calculator does not take into account armor resistances such as bleed, fire, shock, etc.

 ## Usage
 1. Download the `remnant-armor-calculator.html` file, which you can run locally on your machine in a web browser.